DB2-Samples/db2nodejs/README.md

 The parallel user number and polling cycle length will impact the workload pressure. polling cycle length is set as hard code in src/app/utils/UserLoad.js (line 4-5)

-For front-end effect smoothness, we recommend the ratio of parallel user number to average polling cycle length less than 40/second.
+For front-end effect smoothness, we recommend the ratio of parallel user number to average polling cycle length less than 40/second, or the front end page may encounter critical performance issue.

 All the source code are under folder
     src/app